-- Does the project have a potential to elevate the public profile of arts-related research in at least one of the following ways:
+Does the project have high potential to bridge arts-related research with policy and/or practice in at least one of the following ways:

-- Does the project include effective strategies to document and disseminate the project results, products, and data?
-This includes distribution strategies to make the research findings, products, and data accessible to the public and to other researchers and practitioners, beyond the materials that would be posted to the National Endowment for the Arts’ website.
+Does the project include effective strategies to promote and disseminate the research results, products, and data?
+This includes distribution strategies to make the research findings, products, and data accessible to the public and to other researchers and practitioners, beyond the materials that would be posted to the NEA’s website.
 This also may include a record of past accomplishments in publishing or distributing research results, and the data management plan, as appropriate.

 What Happens to Your Application